banner

 InputManagerService#

-InputManagerService, abbreviated as IMS, like other system services, is created and started in SystemServer.
-It is mainly used to monitor and process input events and pass them to the upper layer.
+InputManagerService, abbreviated as IMS, is created and started in SystemServer, and it is mainly used to monitor and process input events and pass them to the upper layer.
 Moreover, the InputDispatcher and InputReader mentioned above are constructed in InputManagerService.

 Creation of IMS#

-In the startOtherServices method of SystemServer, the IMS instance is created directly through the new method.
+In the startOtherServices method of SystemServer, IMS is created directly through the new method.

 private void startOtherServices(@NonNull TimingsTraceAndSlog t) {